shannachau/hypem-spotify-playlist/README.md

 # Hype Machine Popular Playlist for Spotify
 I really enjoy the Hype Machine popular playlist.
 I also really enjoy listening to Spotify during my commute.
-In an attempt to consolidate all of my music listening needs into Spotify, I've created a script that will take the Hype Machine's playlist and update a playlist on my Spotify account.
+In an attempt to consolidate all of my music listening needs into Spotify, I've created a script that parses the Hype Machine's popular playlist and creates a similar playlist on Spotify that updates periodically.